nifty10m/yangying/README.md

 ## Release Notes

+### 1.13 Fix a problem when excluding types in Json

+Fixes a bug where types where not excluded although this feature was documented

 ### 1.11 Fix a problem when generating SNAPSHOTS

 Fixes a bug when generating SNAPSHOT files with power assertion.